 Days 2 to 3

 Your tattoo will have a duller, cloudy appearance by now.
 This happens as your skin heals.
 Scabs will start to form.
-Wash your tattoo once or twice a day and dry thoroughly with paper towel.
-On day 3 you should begin using tiny amounts of moisturizer.
+Wash your tattoo morning and night then dry thoroughly with paper towel.
+Apply Tattoo Wax 3 or 4 times a day in small amounts.
+Be careful too much ointment will cause thicker scabs

 Days 4 to 6